siraajul/ProgrammingEssentials/README.md

 ## 🏗️ Structure

-The course is divided into three sprints, each focusing on progressively more advanced fundamental concepts:
+The Repo is divided into three sprints, each focusing on progressively more advanced fundamental concepts:

 1. **Basic Sprint**: 50 problems
 2. **Intermediate Sprint**: 50 problems